 21. Sell food at the farmers market

 Plus, you’ll be more in charge of your earning.
 Instead of a regular income, you’ll learn how to run a business centered around your baking skills.

 But a small amount of savings can go a long way.
 Your future self will thank you if you make an effort to save a piece of every paycheck.

-Save for school
+1. Save for school

 If you are planning to go to college, then student loans are an option.
 However, student loans can tremendously affect your financial future in a negative way.
 It can take decades to pay off those loans.

-Instead, save your teenage earning to at least partially fund your college education.
+Instead, save your teenage earnings to at least partially fund your college education.
 If you can avoid student loans altogether, that is amazing.
 Even if you are only able to reduce your total student loans, it is still worthwhile.

-Buy a car in cash
+2. Buy a car in cash

 A car payment can be a big commitment, especially in your teens.
-You aren’t sure where life will take you but a car payment will only hold you back.
+You aren’t sure where life will take you, but a car payment will only hold you back.
 Consider saving up to purchase a car completely in cash.

 Shop around for cars to ensure you are getting a solid deal.
 You don’t need the latest model, just four wheels and a reliable engine.
 Once you find the perfect car, research ways to cut down on your other car expenses, such as insurance and repairs.

-Create an emergency fund
+3. Create an emergency fund

 An emergency fund can get you through difficult times.
-Unfortunately, we never know when these hard times will come but the reality is that they will come at some point.
+Unfortunately, we never know when these hard times will come, but the reality is that they will come at some point.
 Build your emergency fund now so that you always have something to fall back on if times get hard.

-Invest for the long term
+4. Invest for the long term

 It's a great idea to start earning money as a teenager.
 When you take home your first paycheck, you’ll likely have a big smile on your face.
 If you choose to make smart money moves with your teenage paycheck, then you’ll enjoy greater financial stability later in life.